Phillit1/Gateway-Documentation/DNS/README.md

 # BIND9 Configuration
 ## Caching Server
-To enable this BIND9 DNS Caching Server open **/etc/bind/named.conf.options** with a text editor.
-Uncomment the forwarders portion of the document and replace the 0.0.0.0 with your preferred DNS.
+To enable this BIND9 DNS Caching Server:
+1. open **/etc/bind/named.conf.options** with a text editor.
+2. Uncomment the forwarders portion of the document and replace the 0.0.0.0 with your preferred DNS.
 (I used 8.8.8.8 & 8.8.4.4).
-After editing this information you need to reset BIND9 with (**sudo service bind9 restart**) for changes to go into effect.
+3. After editing this information you need to reset BIND9 with (**sudo service bind9 restart**) for changes to go into effect.

 ![CachingConf](https://user-images.githubusercontent.com/73307402/97124794-45a09700-1710-11eb-8e76-8fc444de2bb2.PNG)